istio/istio.io/content/en/docs/ops/common-problems/security-issues/index.md

 {{< tip >}}
 Remember to replace `istio.default` and `-n default` with `istio.YourServiceAccount` and `-n YourNamespace` for other workloads.
-If the certificate is expired, Citadel did not update the secret properly.
-Check Citadel logs for more information.
+If the certificate is expired, Istiod did not update the secret properly.
+Check Istiod logs for more information.
 {{< /tip >}}